 - Took a Level in Dumbass: Somehow he comes off even dumber in Anchorman 2.

 - Younger Than They Look: Brick notes in one point in Anchorman 2 that he's 19, which would have made him a teenager during the events of the first film.
 Considering this is Brick, though, this should be taken with a grain of salt. note

 The stylish and over-sexed field reporter for KVWN news.
 He is arrogant, narcissistic, and overestimates his personal qualities.

 - Bottled Cool: Sex Panther, by Odeon.
 It has pieces of real panther in it... so you know it's good.

-- Not to mention that he uses it lethally in the second film during the real newscaster battle, leading to the deaths of the Canadian News Team and several others.
+- Not to mention that he uses it as a weapon in the second film during the real newscaster battle, choking the Canadian News Team.

 - Genius Ditz: Much like Ron himself he's a complete idiot in the common sense ("I'm not a wine guy but I know you're supposed to keep it warm") but is actually very good at his job.
 In the second film, he made a fortune as the world's best cat photographer and later did an investigative journalism expose on Koala Airlines that everyone agreed was of great quality.

 - Handsome Lech: Hits on every attractive woman around and has seven illegitimate children.